pipfrosch/pipfrosch-jquery/readme.txt

 = Public CDN Notes =

-As of May 20th, 2020 the following note apply.
+As of May 20th, 2020 the following notes apply.

 The Microsoft CDN does not yet have current versions of either the core jQuery library or the Migrate plugin.
 If you select that CDN, the files will be served